vivek1822/CloudDevopsProject/README.md

-# Deploy a Sample web application in Kubernetes and Docker
+# Deploy a Sample web application in Kubernetes and Docker and Jenkins

  To deploy a very simple web application that uses a data backend  You don't need to install **any** software, just point your browser at the kubernetes playground and follow along with the steps.